X-pose/DreamFitness_Gym_Management_System.io/README.md

 To run the backend, type npm start.

+**New** -  Backend now supports server-side rendering.
+To run the optimized build type "npm start" and type "http://localhost:4000/" in your browser

 **Usage guide:**

 - Always use the development server for testing.
 The production build should only be used when the app is ready for deployment.